razarusu/scmvm/README.md

 ## NAME

-`scmvm` - a scheme virtual machine.
+`scmvm` - a Scheme virtual machine.
 And assembler.

 ## HOW TO USE IT
 ```